 Previously, she worked in Vermont as the Director of Student Support Services and at MCC-Penn Valley as the Access Counselor.
 Prior to her work in higher education, she worked on job-seeking skills and job placement for people with disabilities.

-She is very committed to the students at MCC-Longview.
+Gretchen is very committed to the students at MCC.
 She strives to meet each student in his/her unique situation.
-She especially enjoys working with students on transition issues, career exploration, relationship issues, relaxation techniques, and academic concerns.
+She especially enjoys working with students on transition issues, relationship issues, stress management and relaxation techniques, and academic concerns.

-Deah Robinson, Liberal Arts, Room 202L
+Deah Robinson, firstname.lastname@example.org, Liberal Arts, Room 202L

 Like most people, Deah wears many hats in life.
 She is a daughter, a mother of four (Lily – a teacup Yorkie, Winston – a Pomeranian, and two Calico cats – Catty and Paisley), a meditation guru (- in training), a social activist, and a psychology instructor.
 And of course, she is a counselor too!